-From English manor houses fit for movie stars, to relaxing spa breaks and gourmet getaways, here’s my pick of the best luxury country hotels near London.
+From English manor houses fit for movie stars, to relaxing spa breaks and gourmet getaways, here’s my pick of the best luxury country hotels near London for 2019.

 While London’s buzz and excitement is something I love, it can feel overwhelming at times.
 So, what could be better than checking into a stunning country manor for a few days?

 You don’t have to travel far to reach rolling hills, cosy log fires and dreamy spas.
 After a few days away, you’re guaranteed to return to the city feeling refreshed.

 Whether you’ve had a stressful time at work, fancy whisking someone special away for a romantic weekend, or perhaps it’s time for a good old girly catch up, these countryside hotels near London are perfect for a relaxing break.

 Luton Hoo Hotel, Golf and Spa (Bedfordshire)

 I felt the grandeur of 5-star Luton Hoo Hotel, Golf and Spa as we drove towards the mansion along an impressive tree-lined drive.
 The mansion dates back to the late 18th century and is set in incredible parkland and gardens designed by Capability Brown.
 There’s plenty to do too, with a luxurious spa, golf course and tennis courts to keep you entertained.
 It’s often regarded as one of the best country house hotels in England.

 If you’re a foodie, book in for afternoon tea in one of the elaborately decorated lounges.
 Or for a special lunch or dinner, Wernher Restaurant serves gourmet food in a room oozing with old-fashioned glamour, complete with million pound chandeliers.